KerjaminCapstone/Kerjamin/README.md

 # Kerjamin
-This is an android application for client
+This is and mobile application for Clients,